Order of Visit: High Point #42

 The highest peak in the Adirondack Mountains was known by two different names by the Native Americans living in the region.

-The Mohawk people called the mountain Tewaswa’ésta (“it pierces”), while the Algonquin people referred to it as Tahawus (“cloud-splitter”).
-The Anglo setters in the Adirondack region continued to use this second name Tahawus to refer to the mountain well into the 19th century.
+The Mohawk people called the mountain Tewaswa’ésta (“it pierces”) referring to the summit rising toward the sky.
+Meanwhile, the Algonquin-speaking tribes named the mountain Tahawus (“cloud-splitter”).
+Early European settlers to the region continued to use this second name, Tahawus, to refer to the mountain well into the 19th century.

-In the late 1830s, the state tasked noted geologist Ebenezer Emmons with surveying and inventorying the New York Wilderness, which he would eventually rename The Adirondacks (an Anglicized version of the Mohawk word ratirontacks).
+This changed in the late 1830s, after the state of New York sent geologist Ebenezer Emmons out to survey and inventory the New York Wilderness, which he would eventually rename The Adirondacks (an Anglicized version of the Mohawk word ratirontacks).

-After Emmons and his party made the first recorded ascent of the great mountain Tahawus on August 5, 1837, he wanted to rename the peak too.
-He chose the name Mt.
-Marcy to honor New York’s Governor, William L. Marcy.
+Emmons and his party made the first recorded ascent of the great mountain Tahawus on August 5, 1837, while looking for the headwaters of the East Fork of the Hudon River.
+He wanted to rename the peak too, so he picked Mount Marcy to honor New York’s Governor, William L. Marcy (1786-1857).

 The name Tahawus didn’t fall completely by the wayside once the mountain was renamed though.
 A village on the southern side of the Adirondacks was given the same name, and it became a thriving steel town until 1858 (when it became too great a challenge to get the railroad there) and the town simply dried up.

-The name Tahawus was also adopted by a local upstate New York hunting and fishing club in 1876.
-A quarter century later, Vice President Teddy Roosevelt was staying at the Tahawus Club when his life would irreversibly change.
+In 1876, the obsolete village was leased to a local upstate New York hunting and fishing club which eventually adopted the name Tahawus.
+A quarter century later, Vice President Teddy Roosevelt was staying at the Tahawus Club when his life irreversibly changed.

 Roosevelt was climbing Mt.
 Marcy in mid-September 1901 when he received word that President McKinley’s health had taken a critical turn.
-He quickly raced back to Buffalo, NY (where McKinley had been shot the week prior), yet he didn’t arrive before the President succumbed to his injuries.
+He quickly raced back to Buffalo, NY, where McKinley had been shot the week prior.
+Yet Roosevelt didn’t arrive before the President succumbed to his injuries.

 TRIP SUMMARY